oxford-pcs/sdcuda/README.md

 # sdcuda
 Perform spectral deconvolution on a CUDA enabled machine.

+# Dependencies

+Three external libraries are required to build sdcuda: CCfits, CUDA and CULA.

+CULA is a proprietary library that is free to use for academic purposes.

 # Building

 ## VS Project

-The build uses three external libraries: CCfits, CUDA and CULA.
-CULA is a proprietary library that is free to use for academic purposes.

 To build from scratch, first switch the active build to x64: